jgmdev/lessram/README.md

 PHP implementations of array data structures that consume less memory than native php arrays with the drawback of been less performant.
-For a faster version check the C the implementation on the [ext](https://github.com/jgmdev/lessram/tree/master/ext) directory.
+For a faster version check the C implementation on the [ext](https://github.com/jgmdev/lessram/tree/master/ext) directory.

 ## Usage